GlueCoders/java_to_python/_posts/2018-04-23-classintro.md

 # Class Definition
 class Car:

-    # Constructor, self is like `this` of Java which is the first parameter for every instance method
+    # Constructor, self is like `this` of Java which is
+    #the first parameter for every instance method
     def __init__(self):
         # self. is how parameters are defined, there is no separate declaration as in Java
         self.make = 'default'
         self.status = 'Neutral'

-    # Method
+    # Instance Method
     def stop(self):
         self.status = 'Braking'
         print('Applying Brakes')